deakinshaun/sam-3d-objects-low-memory/README.md

+# SAM 3D - Low memory

+Trades GPU memory for a bit of speed, and CPU memory.
+Works on a 12 GB RTX 3060, running mostly on GPU with a bit of the mesh decoding moved to CPU.

 # SAM 3D

 SAM 3D Objects is one part of SAM 3D, a pair of models for object and human mesh reconstruction.
 If you’re looking for SAM 3D Body, [click here](https://github.com/facebookresearch/sam-3d-body).